 Planning a day trip for someone living with dementia may seem like a challenge, but is well worth it for the extensive benefits it can provide your loved one.
-With more museums, cafes, and parks becoming dementia friendly, you can have peace of mind that your day will run smoothly and be as safe and comfortable as possible for your loved one.
+With more museums, cafes, parks, and even cruises becoming dementia friendly, you can have peace of mind that your day will run smoothly and be as safe and comfortable as possible for your loved one.
 Here we explore just some of the many benefits of venturing out with your loved one.

 Health Benefits of the Outdoors

 Being outdoors presents a whole host of benefits for both physical and mental well-being.
 For someone living with dementia, the outdoors can help in a variety of ways.
 As well as getting a dose of vitamin D, which can help to keep bones and joints strong, being outside during the day can help to improve mood, sleep and reduce stress.
 The outdoors can also bring about a sense of freedom, helping to improve your loved ones sense of self and independence, which you can take advantage of by choosing a time and location where there isn’t likely to be a crowd.

 When planning an excursion outdoors it’s important to consider the activities which your loved one may be able to take part in.
 Simply going for a walk can provide gentle exercise which can help to maintain strength and mobility whilst simultaneously improving mood.
 Gardening is another great activity for someone living with dementia as it gives them to opportunity to create new life and see the results of their work.
 There are a number of ways to pass time outdoors, whether it be in a park or beach; you can incorporate dementia and Alzheimer’s games and activities in a variety of different settings.